 7. Suramadu National Bridge

-The Suramadu National Bridge is the longest bridge in South East Asia.
+The Suramadu National Bridge is one of the longest bridges in South East Asia (the longest in Indonesia at the moment).
 The bridge connects Surabaya with the island of Madura.
 You can see the Suramadu National Bridge from most places on the waterfront of Surabaya.
 The best time to see it is in the evening when it is let up in multi coloured lights.
 If you want to visit Madura you should try to visit from July through to October when the traditional bull races are held on the island.
 More about that in a bit.

 8. Visit Surabaya Monument